Wednesday, July 23, 2025

 If it set in the wrong position I used a carpenters plane to square the sides and make sure the 600mm x 600mm dimensions remained.

 The styrofoam was glued in place using expanding urethane foam.
 I recommend wearing some gloves while doing this bit.
-Do not use too much expanding foam and stay with the job once the styrofoam is in place as it may continue expanding and rise up
+Do not use too much expanding foam and stay with the job once the styrofoam is in place as it may continue expanding and rise up.
+I also sprayed the surface with water first to make up any large voids that needed filling.

 Here are the tools I was using to shape the styrofoam board.
 The item with the red handle in a Stanley Surform.
 This has been invaluable in getting the shapes of hills and to make things fit without having to get the knives out again.
 Also the kitchen bread knife is also very useful.